-The Pin Parvati trek is a spectacular adventure that takes you to an elevation of 17,000 feet.
+The Pin Parvati Trek is a spectacular adventure that takes you to an elevation of 17,000 feet.
 The journey begins from Bhuntar, 50 km before Manali on the Delhi-Manali Highway.
-You start from the green environs of Kullu Valley, with its flowering fruit trees and apple orchards and then the trail rises into the starker landscapes of the upper reaches of the Himalayas.
+You start from the green environs of Kullu Valley, with its flowering fruit trees and apple orchards.
+Then the trail rises into the starker landscapes of the upper reaches of the Himalayas.

-Although challenging, the valley rewards trekkers with its sheer beauty - from barren valleys, to thick forests, high waterfalls and moraines, the Pin Parvati trek is sure to delight and challenge even the most seasoned trekkers.
+Although challenging, the valley rewards trekkers with its sheer beauty - from barren valleys to thick forests, high waterfalls and moraines, the Pin Parvati trek is sure to delight and challenge even the most seasoned trekkers.
 Expect to see towering mountain ranges, craggy peaks, glaciers, ice walls, and more.

 Towards the end of Pin Parvati pass trek, you will get a chance to take a dip in the hot springs at Parvati Kund at Kheerganga.
-After a long hard trek, you will be blown away by how good the natural hot springs feel, and it is a five star experience in the midst of the Himalayas
+After a long hard trek, you will be blown away by how good the natural hot springs feel, and it is a five-star experience in the midst of the Himalayas

 This valley is closed for most of the year as the high passes around it are often blocked by snow.
 The Pin Parvati trek is usually undertaken during the months of July to September.